BinXBioLab/Data_Science_Capstone_Fall_2022/README.md

 You can edit the contents of `run_pipeline.sh` to suit your needs.
 You can pass different arguments to each function, omit certain lines, add additional intermediate processing, etc.

 ## CellphoneDB with Docker
 1. Build the Docker image for the Tangram with the command below.
 This step can take a long time but it shouldn't take longer than the main pipeline + preprocessing Docker container.
-The container requires approximately **6 Gb** of local storage to build.

 ```Docker
 docker build -f Dockerfile-CellphoneDB -t cellphonedb .